cf-team-undecided/PokeApp/README.md

 1.0.8 -- Major CSS update.
 1.0.9 -- Favorites.

-         -- Dependencies -- See package.json for more details.
+         -- Dependencies -- See package.json for more details --

 dotenv, ejs, express, pg, superagent

-                        --instructions to starup--
+                        --instructions to startup--

 After Git Cloning, run npm install to get our packages, run our schema and take a break for 45 minutes while it loads.
+Then run nodemon and you can serve it from your local host.

-example API calls
+                           -- example API calls --

             Call ===> https://pokeapi.co/api/v2/pokemon-species/34